Five Steps to Letting go of Bitterness-

 Don’t get confused about what repentance really is-

-Repentance is a twofold event.
-It’s dealing with sinful behaviors in a decisive way (Matthew 5:30).
-That means stopping it (whatever “it” is) as quickly as possible.
-However, simply stopping bad behavior is the beginning not the end of the matter.
-In order to truly repent we have to deal with the heart attitude that caused us to sin in the first place.
-That means we have to dig deep and figure out the why of what we do.
-Without that knowledge will never move on to a higher level of functioning.
+Repentance is a multifaceted event.
+It begins with changing our thinking about our sinful behaviors.
+This means we agree with God that whatever we are doing that He says is wrong really is wrong.
+(Matthew 5:30).
+Repentance also means stopping it (whatever “it” is) as quickly as possible.
+However, simply stopping bad behavior without figuring out why that sinful behavior is our go-to will almost always result in a return to the behavior.
+In order to truly repent we have to deal with the heart attitude/wrong thinking/ faulty teaching/bad programming that caused us to run to that sin in the first place.
+That means we have to dig deep and prayerfully think through the why of what we do.
+Without that knowledge we will continue to struggle to reach a higher level of spiritual and moral functioning.

 If we know God and are called according to His purpose then life is good even when its tough.
 It’s good because God is always at work using the hard stuff to mold us into someone He can use.